New Orleans mayor indicted over allegations of trying to hide relationship with bodyguard

 Simpson said Cantrell lied in an affidavit that she activated a function on her phone that automatically deleted messages in 2021 when she really didn’t active that feature until December 2022, one month after the media began speculating on the pair’s conduct.

-When a private citizen took photos of the pair dining together and drinking wine, Cantrell filed a police report and sought a restraining order, he said.
+When a private citizen took photos of the pair dining together and drinking wine, Cantrell filed a police report and sought a restraining order, Simpson said.

-The mayor’s office didn’t immediately respond to a phone message or email from The Associated Press seeking comment.
+Cantrell and her remaining allies allege that she’s been unfairly targeted as Black woman and held to a different standard than male officials, her executive powers sabotaged.
+Simpson, however, shook off claims that race and gender played a role in the investigation.

+“It’s irrelevant that it’s romance or that it’s female,” he told reporters, adding that the allegations were “an incredible betrayal of people’s confidence in their own government.”

-Cantrell, who is term-limited, will leave office in January.
-The Democrat has clashed with city council members during a turbulent second term and survived a recall effort in 2022.
+Cantrell, a Democrat, has clashed with city council members during a turbulent second term and survived a recall effort in 2022.

-“This is a sad day for the people of New Orleans,” said Monet Brignac, a spokesperson for city council president JP Morrell.
-“Our thoughts and prayers are with the Cantrell family as they navigate through this difficult time.”
+“This is a sad day for the people of New Orleans,” Monet Brignac, a spokesperson for City Council President JP Morrell, said as news of the indictment spread.

+In 2014, former New Orleans Mayor Ray Nagin was sentenced to 10 years in prison for bribery, money laundering, fraud and tax crimes.
+The charges stemmed from his two terms as mayor from 2002 to 2010.
+He was granted supervised release from prison in 2020 during the COVID-19 pandemic.

 As she heads into her final months in office, Cantrell has alienated former confidants and supporters, and her civic profile has receded.
 Her early achievements were eclipsed by self-inflicted wounds and bitter feuds with a hostile city council, political observers say.
 The mayor’s role has weakened following voter-approved changes to the city’s charter meant to curb her authority.

-Cantrell and her remaining allies allege that she’s been unfairly targeted as Black woman and held to a different standard than male officials, her executive powers sabotaged.
 Earlier this year, Cantrell said she’s faced “very disrespectful, insulting, in some cases kind of unimaginable” treatment.
+Her husband, attorney Jason Cantrell, died in 2023.

 This story has been updated with additional information.